Daily Almanac for

 5. cover, treat, handle, plow, deal, address, broach, initiate

-usage: deal with verbally or in some form of artistic expression; "This book deals with incest"; "The course covered all of Western Civilization"; "The new book treats the history of China"
+usage: act on verbally or in some form of artistic expression; "This book deals with incest"; "The course covered all of Western Civilization"; "The new book treats the history of China"

 6. embrace, encompass, comprehend, cover, include